stcorp/muninn/README.rst

 When using the PostgreSQL database backend, you need to create a PostGIS enabled database that muninn can use to store product properties.
-Multiple archives can share the same database, as long as they use a different schema name.
+Multiple archives can share the same database, as long as they use a different table prefix.

 Depending on your PostgreSQL installation, creating a database could be as simple as: ::